 Warren Mitchell and Dandy Nichols

 Alf, played by Warren Mitchell, was married to Elsie, or as she was more commonly known, Else.
-As far as Alf was concerned, the woman’s place was in the home and, although a staunch Tory, he could never quite like Margaret Thatcher because his working class roots told him that she should not have been working at all.
-Ironically, the politician, Denis Healey, once accused Margaret Thatcher of having the “diplomacy of Alf Garnett.”
+As far as Alf was concerned, the woman’s place was in the home and although a staunch Tory, he could never quite like Margaret Thatcher because his working-class roots told him she should not have been working.
+Ironically, the politician Denis Healey once accused Margaret Thatcher of having the “diplomacy of Alf Garnett.”

 Elsie, played by Dandy Nichols, was the butt of much of Alf’s abuse and the person who had to listen to most of his rants.
 She was regularly called a “silly old moo.”
-Generally, if you heard the words “it stands to reason” come out of Alf’s mouth, you just knew he was going to say something outrageous or completely inaccurate.
-However, we saw a different side to Alf when Else died, as he genuinely missed her and it became obvious that his bluster hid a genuine affection for his wife.
+Generally, if you heard the words “it stands to reason” come out of Alf’s mouth, you knew he would say something outrageous or completely inaccurate.
+However, we saw a different side to Alf when Else died, as he genuinely missed her, and it became apparent that his bluster hid a genuine affection for his wife.

 Alf and Elsie had a daughter, Rita, played by Una Stubbs.
 Rita was born during the war — Alf had avoided being called up because his work at the docks gave him reserved occupation status.
-Rita’s relationship with her boyfriend Mike, played by Tony Booth, was the basis for a lot of the humour in the show and the source of a lot of Alf’s tirades.
-Rita and Mike were from a completely different generation to the older Garnetts and were living in a very different world even though they lived at home in Wapping.
-To Alf, Mike was a “long haired layabout” or the “randy scouse git.”
+Rita’s relationship with her boyfriend Mike, played by Tony Booth, was the basis for a lot of the humour in the show and the source of Alf’s tirades.
+Rita and Mike were from a completely different generation to the older Garnetts and lived in a very different world even though they lived at home in Wapping.
+To Alf, Mike was a “long-haired layabout” or the “randy scouse git.”

 Alf Garnet on TV in The 1970s

-“Till Death Us Do Part” was an extremely popular show, running until 1975.
-There were some attempts to produce sequels after that, but none worked that well until Alf and Else were reunited in “In Sickness and In Health” in 1985.
+“Till Death Us Do Part” was a top-rated show until 1975.
+There were attempts to produce sequels after that, but none worked that well until Alf and Else reunited in “In Sickness and In Health” in 1985.
 We saw a more mellow Alf at this stage, and after the first series, he had to deal with the death of his beloved Else.
 Viewers then had the comedy gold moment of watching Alf deal with his new home help, Winston, a black gay man who amused the audience, but not Alf, by calling him “Bwana.”

 It is thought that Speight based the character of Alf on a few different people he had known growing up in the East End.
-His aim was to poke fun at right-wing working class prejudices; however, this backfired a little, as some people took Alf at face value and were either outraged at his behaviour or completely agreed with it.
+He aimed to poke fun at right-wing working-class prejudices; however, this backfired a little, as some people took Alf at face value and were either outraged at his behaviour or ultimately agreed with it.
 Luckily, most people got the joke and just found Alf funny.

-Alf lived on via Warren Mitchell for many years, who continued to perform in character every now and then.
+Alf lived on via Warren Mitchell for many years, continuing to perform in character occasionally.
 He retired Alf after the death of Johnny Speight.
-The show was also popular in America where it was adapted as “All in the Family”, although Alf’s character, Archie Bunker, was not as outrageous as the original.
-It is also thought that the creators of South Park based the Cartman character on Archie Bunker, giving Alf a connection to America that probably would really have outraged him!
+The show was also popular in America, where it was adapted as “All in the Family”, although Alf’s character, Archie Bunker, was not as outrageous as the original.
+It is also thought that the creators of South Park based the Cartman character on Archie Bunker, giving Alf a connection to America that probably would have outraged him!